rdgman/HowTos/nftables/guide_nftables.md

-Okay, here's a summary of the provided text and a guide to using `nftables` based on it.
+A summary of the provided text and a guide to using `nftables` based on it.

 ## Summary of the Provided Text